IvanGalvagno/BackEnd-TypeORM-AuthJWT/README.md

 5. Run `npm start` command

 As the database I choose to use PostgreSQL, why?
-Because was the SQL that I learned in collage.
+Because was the SQL that I learned in college.

 Programs Used:
-1. Visual Studio Code
-2. PGAdmin
+2. PGAdmin  - Manage SQL
-3. Insomnia
+3. Insomnia - Test the Request and Responses